Skip to content ↓

 Click on the title to find out more about the Awards and Quality Marks that we have achieved as a school

-Primary Science Quality Mark (PQSM)
+Primary Science Quality Mark (PSQM)

 Primary Science Quality Mark is a school improvement programme for primary science, which provides professional development for around 600 new and experienced subject leaders each year.
 PSQM enables confident, knowledgeable, reflective leadership